WeBankPartners/we-cmdb/cmdb-wiki/docs/manual/wecmdb_user_guide_en.md

 - Clicking a _role name_(e.g. super admin) can display all users belong to the role, and show all menus and data permissions which the role have.
   ![Role permission](images/permission_role.png)
-- Clicking _add role_ button aboved role list can add new role.
+- Clicking _add role_ button above role list can add new role.
   ![Add role](images/permission_role_add.png)
 - Clicking _user_ button following role name can add or remove users for the role.
   ![Edit users belong to the role](images/permission_role_user_mgmt.png)